RandyGaul/cute_framework/doc/string/strpool/strpool_cstr.md

 ## Return Value

 Returns the NUL terminated c-string for the given string id.
+Returns NULL if the id is invalid.

 ## Remarks